JimGalasyn/JimGalasyn.github.io/pages/ksql/docs/developer-guide/implement-a-udf.md

 Note
 :::

-Use the fully qualified path or the relative path from `<path-to-confluent>/bin`, which is `../etc/ksql/ext`.
-KSQL Server won\'t load extensions if the path begins with `~`.
+>Use the fully qualified path or the relative path from `<path-to-confluent>/bin`, which is `../etc/ksql/ext`.
+KSQL Server won't load extensions if the path begins with `~`.
 :::

 Create the Source and Project Files {#create-source-and-project-files}